langhavens/.github/profile/README.md

 ## A Quixotic mission generating perpetual learning

 ### Purpose
-Langhavens is attempting to build sustainable trading algorithms, and that endless mission provides
+Langhavens is attempting to build sustainable trading algorithms, and that endless mission provides continuous learning opportunities.